Scouting The Dolphins: 5 Things To Know About Patriots’ Week 4 Opponent

 3. Xavien Howard is legit

-Patriots fans should remember Howard from these teams’ second meeting last season, when he erased Brandin Cooks and hauled in two interceptions in a 27-20 Dolphins win.
+Patriots fans should remember Howard from these teams’ second meeting last season when he erased Brandin Cooks and hauled in two interceptions in a 27-20 Dolphins win.
 The 25-year-old cornerback put on a similar performance against the Raiders — shutting down Amari Cooper (two catches, 17 yards) and picking off two passes, including one in the end zone late in the fourth quarter — and is emerging as a top-tier cover man.

 After Sunday’s game, a headline in the Palm Beach Post read: “Meet the next great NFL cornerback: Dolphins’ star Xavien Howard.”
 His presence could cause more problems for a Patriots receiving corps that’s struggled to create separation this season.